-Depending on where you live mosquitoes start becoming more active.
-Generally heartworm preventative medication should be given year round to prevent infection because mosquitoes thrive year round in many parts of the country and as our climate continues to warm mosquitoes tend to stay active longer each year.
+Depending on where you live mosquitoes start becoming more active — and mosquitos can transmit heartworm disease.
+Generally heartworm preventative medication should be given year round to prevent infection because mosquitoes thrive year round in many parts of the country.
+And as our climate continues to warm mosquitoes tend to stay active longer each year.
 Despite this some pet owners do not give heartworm preventatives in the winter so spring is a good time of year to make sure your dog has been checked for heartworm and is current on his heartworm preventative medication.
 The cost of heartworm preventative medication is a bargain when compared to how much it costs to treat heartworm disease.

 Spring is a good time to check and make sure your dog’s vaccinations are up to date.
 Dog to dog contact increases in the spring and continues on into the summer months.
 Your dog is exposed to more infectious diseases during this time of year.
 For example many veterinary clinics start to see increased incidence of kennel cough in the spring because of increasing dog-to-dog contact.